Heroes of Hyrule

-Heroes of Hyrule is a proposed video game by developer Retro Studios in 2002.
-The game's concept involved merging the exploration and puzzles solving gameplay of The Legend of Zelda with the turn based battles placed on a grid of Final Fantasy Tactics.
-Despite the creation of a detailed game design document, the pitch to Nintendo was immediately rejected and subsequently abandoned.
-The game was publicly unknown of in the following two decades, until an investigation and report on it was published by YouTube channel Did You Know Gaming in 2022.
-The game's cancellation, and Nintendo's efforts to take down stories on it, was lamented by publications.
+Heroes of Hyrule was a video game concept created by developer Retro Studios in 2004.
+The game, which was proposed for the Nintendo DS, involved merging the exploration and puzzles solving gameplay of The Legend of Zelda with the turn based battles placed on a grid of Final Fantasy Tactics.
+Despite the creation of a detailed game design document, the pitch to Nintendo was immediately rejected, and the project was subsequently abandoned.
+The game was publicly unknown of in the following two decades, until an investigation and report on it was published by YouTube channel Did You Know Gaming? in 2022.
+The game's cancellation, and Nintendo's efforts to take down information related to it, were lamented by publications.

 Gameplay

-The game would have played as a tactical role playing video game similar to Final Fantasy Tactics while retaining the puzzle solving and exploration aspects common in The Legend of Zelda.
-The game's world would be portrayed in the top-down perspective of many Zelda games, while the main player, Kori, could be moved freely around the game environment.
+Heroes of Hyrule was conceived as a tactical role playing video game similar to Final Fantasy Tactics while retaining the puzzle solving and exploration aspects common in The Legend of Zelda.
+The world would be viewed from the top-down perspective of many Zelda games, while the main player, Kori, could be moved freely around the game environment.
 In exploration mode, no combat could be initiated, but minigames, such as fishing, scavenger hunts, and kite flying could be played.
-Progress exploring the game world would gated by barriers that could be worked around upon learning new abilities over the course of the game.
+Progress exploring the game world would be gated by barriers that could be worked around upon learning new abilities over the course of the game.
 When confronted with enemies, the game would turn to a turn-based battle system with grid-based movement often found in games like Final Fantasy Tactics.
-Puzzle-solving would play a role in the battles as well, with attacks often having other effects in the battle field beyond just fighting opposing characters.
+Puzzle-solving would play a role in battles, with attacks often having other effects in the battlefield beyond just fighting opposing characters.
 A traditional experience point system with a level-based progression system commonly found in the genre was omitted from the battle system in favor of a system where characters could get stronger from earning and equipping various items found in exploration or won from battles.

-A major gameplay mechanic would have been through interacting with a magical book.
-Reading the book would allow the player to experience scenes and battles from the past, and locating new pages in exploration segments and returning them to the book allowed for the unlocking of further content.
-Altering the book could in turn alter how the books scenes played out as well; placing a found item in the book could cause characters in the book to be stronger or have new battle abilities.
+A major gameplay mechanic would have involved interacting with a magical book.
+Reading the book would allow the player to experience scenes and battles from the past, and locating new pages in exploration segments and returning them to the book would unlock new content.
+Altering the book could in turn alter how the book's scenes played out as well; placing a found item in the book could cause characters in the book to be stronger or have new battle abilities.
 Cameo characters from the Zelda franchise were planned to be able to be summoned into gameplay as well, though no specific characters were outlined.